slidevjs/slidev/docs/guide/index.md

 # Getting Started

 Slidev <sup>(slide + dev, **/slaɪdɪv/**)</sup> is a web-based slides maker and presenter.
-It's designed for developers to focus on writing content in Markdown while also having the power of HTML and Vue components to deliver pixel-perfect layouts and designs with embedded interactive demos in your presentations.
+It's designed for developers to focus on writing content in Markdown while having the power of HTML and Vue to deliver pixel-perfect designs with embedded interactive demos in your presentation.

-It uses a feature-rich markdown file to generate beautiful slides with an instant reloading experience, along with many built-in integrations such as live coding, PDF exporting, presentation recording, and so on.
-Since it's powered by the web, you can do anything with Slidev - the possibilities are endless.
+It uses a feature-rich Markdown syntax to generate beautiful slides with an instant updating experience, along with many built-in integrations such as live coding, PDF exporting, presentation recording, and so on.
+Since it's powered by the web, you can do anything with Slidev - the possibilities are limitless.

-You can learn more about the rationale behind the project in the [Why Slidev](/guide/why) section.
+You can learn more about the rationale behind this project in the [Why Slidev](/guide/why) section.

 ## Features

-- 📝 [**Markdown-based**](/guide/syntax.html) - use your favorite editors and workflow
+- 📝 [**Markdown-based**](/guide/syntax.html) - foucus on content and use your favorite editor
 - 🧑‍💻 [**Developer Friendly**](/guide/syntax.html#code-blocks) - built-in syntax highlighting, live coding, etc.
 - 🎨 [**Themable**](/themes/gallery.html) - theme can be shared and used with npm packages
 - 🌈 [**Stylish**](/guide/syntax.html#embedded-styles) - on-demand utilities via [UnoCSS](https://github.com/unocss/unocss).